-16.4 SetEventReceiver command
+1633 16.4 SetEventReceiver command

 - The SetEventReceiver command is used to set the address of the Event Receiver into a terminus that generates event messages.
 It is also used to globally enable or disable whether event messages are generated from the terminus.
 This version of the specification provides a polling mechanism.
-There shall be a maximum of one event receiver as described in 13.2 PLDM Event Receiver.
-This command shall be executed on the specific medium (binding) where the event receiver is listening.
-The requestor is allowed to change the medium to transport the events by reissuing this command. - The event originator (terminus) will receive the request to enable legacy asynchronous event message, enable polling of event messages or disable all event message generation.
-This command permits only one eventMessageGlobalEnable enumeration and is superseded by subsequent invocations of this command.
-This specification has added additional completion codes to allow the terminus to indicate its capabilities.
-While this causes the requestor to reiterate the command to determine support, the method preserves backward compatibility to previous specifications.
+There shall - be a maximum of one event receiver as described in 13.2 PLDM Event Receiver.
+This command shall be - 1638 executed on the specific medium (binding) where the event receiver is listening.
+The requester is allowed - to change the medium to transport the events by reissuing this command. - 1640 The event originator (terminus) will receive the request to enable legacy asynchronous event message, - enable polling of event messages or disable all event message generation.
+This command permits only - 1642 one eventMessageGlobalEnable enumeration and is superseded by subsequent invocations of this - 1643 command.
+This specification has added additional completion codes to allow the terminus to indicate its